Mighty-Yth/Affinity-/README.md

-# Affinity these are command examples
+# aversion these are command examples